GregRos/parjs/README.md

 This fully type checks using TypeScript, although the method used to achieve this effect is a bit strange and will emit odd error messages if you try to pass it a literal that doesn't support conversion.

-## Type-specific combinators
-Some combinators only work on parsers that return certain types of values.
-For example, the `chainThen` combinator only applies to parsers that yield strings or arrays.
-It acts like `then`, but:

-1. For string parsers, it will parse the strings one after the other and concat them.
-2. For array parsers, it will join the results of the 1st parser with the results of the 2nd parser (i.e. concat arrays or push single elements).

-This makes sense in TypeScript, where parsers are represented by `LoudParser<T>` for a specific type `T`, but can be a bit confusing in JavaScript.

-Calling these combinators on incompatible types is a compile-time error in TypeScript and will result in a runtime error in JavaScript.

 ## Module Structure
 Parjs has a well-organized module structure that is reflected in the documentation: